Hsidhu/tiffinTangoDelivery/README.md

 ## About The Project

 This is a mobile application built using React Native for both iOS and Android platforms.
 The app is designed to provide users with a convenient and seamless way to order food from their favorite restaurants and have it delivered right to their doorstep.
-The app includes features such as <!-- user authentication,--> restaurant listings, menu browsing<!--, ordering, payment processing, and delivery tracking-->.
+The app includes features

 ### Built With